virtualpatterns/nessa/README.md

 ```

 The available options are:
-- `debug`
+- `isDebugged`
 - `logPath`
-- `utilities`
+- `require.utilities`

-See the [nessa documentation](https://github.com/virtualpatterns/nessa#api) for an explanation of the options.

 ## Usage

-With Webpack configured as above, simply import/require a Pug file to
+With Babel or Webpack configured as above, simply import/require a Pug file to
 access the compiled template function, which returns a virtual-dom `VNode`
 instead of HTML: